gluethegiant/gtg-rack/README.md

 ## Acknowledgments

 Thanks to Andrew Belt for accepting a little fix I wrote for a library that VCV Rack uses.
-That encouraged me to start writing C++ as a hobby.
+That encouraged me to start writing C++.

 Thanks to all the other Rack coders, especially those who share their code.
 You are too numerous to thank individually, but I tried to star all of your repos.